doctordutch/MyNotes/readme.md

-# Note Taker App - Express.js
+# MyNotes - Express.js App

-This project is an application called Note Taker that can be used to write and save notes.
-This application uses an Express.js back end and will save and retrieve note data from a JSON file.
+MyNotes is an application for writing and saving notes.
+This application uses an Express.js backend and will save & retrieve note data from a JSON file.

-This application will also be deployed to Heroku.
+This application is deployed to Heroku.

   * [View deployed HEROKU app here!](https://cryptic-wave-47447.herokuapp.com/)
   * [Installation](#install)
   * [Usage](#usage)

 ## Criteria